eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 ---

-**Find a good XPath to match the name, email, and message fields.**
+**Find a good XPath pattern to match the name, email, and message fields.**

 Now that we have our initial keyword in place, let's take a look how we could best locate our fields.
-Unfortunately, as we look at the form source code, we see that the fields don't have any attributes that would really help us.
+Unfortunately, as we look at the form source code, we see that the fields don't have any attributes that could really help us.
 Even worse, they're different
 types: name and email fields are `input` and the message field is `textarea`.
 Seems like the only element we can get a hand on is the `label` for each form field.